 What is Superficial Siderosis of the Central Nervous System

-While medical opinions remain divided, anecdotal and first-hand evidence over the last six years has demonstrated as long as hemosiderin remains in place, the symptom progression will continue.
+The research community’s knowledge and understanding of superficial siderosis is ever-evolving.
+With three known recognized subvariants of superficial siderosis, it remains crucial treating clinicians are aware of the most recent data.
+While medical opinions remain divided, anecdotal patient reports and first-hand evidence observed over the last six years have demonstrated while surgical intervention may slow progression, as long as hemosiderin remains in place, the symptom progression will continue.

 There is currently no means available to reverse neural degeneration once it occurs.
 The damage suffered in the brain, spinal cord, or cranial nerves is permanent, with the exception of the olfactory cranial nerve.
 This nerve has demonstrated a unique ability to regenerate and reverse the damage once free iron and the resulting oxidative stress are removed.

 Infratentorial superficial siderosis, type 1 (classical) (iSS), or superficial siderosis of the central nervous system, is a profoundly disabling degenerative subvariant of superficial siderosis affecting the brain and spinal cord. iSS affects all races, ethnicities, and genders, with onset manifesting at any age.
 Persistent long-term hemorrhage into the subarachnoid space results in a neuro-toxic accumulation of free iron products on the brain and pia mater from circulating cerebrospinal fluid.
 This circulation distribution process may also result in hemosiderin deposition in the supratentorial region.
 Bergman glia and microglia cells in the cerebellar cortex function as conduits for iron entering the tissue, facilitating ferritin biosynthesis resulting in accumulation within the superficial layer of astrocytes, the gray matter of the brain, oligodendroglia, and sub-ependymal tissue.